ewancoder/ewancoder.github.io/content/dev/concurrency/thread-pool/thread-pool.md

 Starting from .NET 4, we have a much better, universal abstraction for concurrent operations: **Task**. **Task** is a class that encapsulates all the logic needed to schedule a piece of work on the thread pool, to track it's status and to allow querying the result and/or handling exceptions.

-> **Task** is an abstraction over a piece of work that needs to be done, not over some particular thread.
+> **Task** is an abstraction over **a piece of work that needs to be done**, not over some particular thread.
 In fact, single Task can run its job on many different threads, switching between them if needed, as well as just waiting without using any threads at all.
 We'll get down to it later.

 The following pieces of code are completely identical in how they work, and I would encourage everyone to use the second one.